What's the deal with this site?

 In 2007 and 2008, the Post's District Extra section published excerpts from this blog, as a column called "Ballpark and Beyond."
 But the Post has never exerted any editorial control over this site (beyond my own generalized fear of not wanting to do anything that would get me fired)--it's still completely my own obsession.

 As for the name of the site, "JDLand" was not coined as part of my coverage in Near Southeast--it's just the domain name I made up for myself back in 1996 when I wanted to post my own web page.

-So, if you're out and about in Near Southeast and you see a goofball standing in the street taking pictures (with hair a color of red that may or may not be found in nature), feel free to say hi, because that's me.
+So, if you're out and about in the neighborhood and you see a goofball standing in the street taking pictures (with hair a color of red that may or may not be found in nature), feel free to say hi, because that's me.

 I should also note that I'm nowhere near the most famous web personality in my immediate family.
-My husband, Bill Walsh, is proprietor of TheSlot.com and author of two books on editing and language before his death from cancer in March 2017.
+My husband, Bill Walsh, was the proprietor of TheSlot.com and author of three books on editing and language before his death from cancer in March 2017.
 My brother, Jamie Dupree, is Washington correspondent for the Cox Radio Network.